“Great performances are built through bumbling, false starts, and repeated mistakes.“

 Shakespeare’s language frustrates many actors, while others would happily spend their lives exploring it, and a unique few have built careers performing in his plays.

-This class will consist of six working sessions, and a showcase.
+This class will consist of ten working sessions.

 During our first two meetings, we’ll explore tools, exercises, and tactics for working with Shakespeare’s language.
 We’ll investigate what makes Shakespeare special, why Shakespeare’s writing is useful for actors to train with and learn from, and why—after all these centuries—the plays continue to be produced today.

-During the next four meetings, we’ll workshop scenes and speeches, experimenting, and working with the tools and tactics we explored in our first sessions.
+During the next eight meetings, we’ll workshop scenes and speeches, experimenting, and working with the tools and tactics we explored in our first sessions.

 Mondays.